secretstartups/handbook/error-budgets/index.html.md

 If the impact is significant, we can discuss on the Monthly Report if this incident should warrant a manual adjustment to spend.

-At this time, we are not looking further into automatically discounting system-wide events from incidents because the associated spend and discussion could prove valuable in creating projects to harden and improve the resilience of the system.
+At this time we are not looking further into automatically discounting system-wide events from group-level error budgets.
+The team is focused on building a strong foundation for error budgets, with sufficient tuning capability to be relevant for each group.

 ### How to change error budget attribution